ScotterC/pinecone/README.md

 - `bundle` to install gems
 - run tests with `rspec`
 - run linter with `standardrb`
-- `mv .env.copy .env` and add Pinecone API Key if developing a new endpoint or modifying existing ones
-  - to disable VCR and hit real endpoints, `NO_VCR=true rspec`

 ### Local Development with Containers